Jahn08/WEB-TIMER/README.md

 Developing the application in VS 2017 Community requires turning on the Node.js development component while installing.
 Additionally, [Node JS Tools](https://github.com/Microsoft/nodejstools/) is a requirement.

-The developer computer has to have an access to a MongoDB server installed to deploy the database ([read more](#headDatabase)).
+The developer computer has to have an access to a MongoDB server installed to deploy the database ([more about database](#headDatabase)).

 ### Deploying / Publishing